 - Or kindergarten through 12th grade in art, music or physical education.

-The Graduate Certificate in Addiction Studies is designed for professionals in substance abuse education, prevention or intervention settings.
+The Graduate Certificate in Addiction Studies is designed for professionals in substance abuse education, prevention or intervention settings or licensed professionals seeking additional training in the treatment of substance use disorders.

 The Graduate Certificate in Online Teaching focuses on skills and issues relating to this new instructional standard.